abitvolatile/sample-app/README.md

 # sample-app<br>
 This project is a sample open-source e-commerce platform by the name of [Spree Commerce](https://spreecommerce.org/).
 The application demonstrates a functional web application in a microservice architecture, which has been made to be easily deployed on a local Kubernetes cluster using a few open and free tools, such as Vagrant, Docker, KIND, Helm and Skaffold.
-The web application has also been pre-instrumented with Datadog's APM & RUM libraries for each of the compnents.
+The web application has also been pre-instrumented with Datadog's APM & RUM libraries for each of the components.
 The application's code has been broken intentionally in such a way to simulate what would appear to be a poor user-experience for visitors due slow load times.
-<br><br>
+<br><br><br>

-## Project Overview
+# Project Overview

-#### Technology Stack:
+### Technology Stack:
-* The FrontEnd component is a [Ruby-on-Rails](https://rubyonrails.org/) Web Server called [Puma](https://github.com/puma/puma), which serves traffic to users.
+* The Frontend component is a [Ruby-on-Rails](https://rubyonrails.org/) Web Server called [Puma](https://github.com/puma/puma), which serves traffic to users.
 * There are two microservices that accompany the application written in Python using the Flask [Framework](https://flask.palletsprojects.com/en/1.1.x/).
   * The Discounts component serves up discount codes to users on product pages.
   * The Advertisements component displays banners on page using weighted priorities for frequency.